JuliaGeometry/Rotations.jl/README.md

 ```

 #### Rotation Angle / Axis
-The rotation angle and axis can be obtained for any rotation parameterization using
+The rotation angle and axis can be obtained for any rotation parametrization using
 ```julia
 rotation_axis(r::Rotation)
 rotation_angle(r::Rotation)
 ```

 #### Initialization
-All rotation types support `one(R)` to construct the identity rotation for the desired parameterization.
+All rotation types support `one(R)` to construct the identity rotation for the desired parametrization.
 A random rotation, uniformly sampled over the space of rotations, can be sampled using `rand(R)`.
 For example:
 ```julia
 r = one(QuatRotation)  # equivalent to QuatRotation(1.0, 0.0, 0.0, 0.0)
 q = rand(QuatRotation)